Section of Jefferson/Linden intersection to close April 19; Walnut/Linden reopens to traffic

-Construction on Linden Street will be from building front to building front and will move in phases around Linden Street.
+When the rest of the Linden Street project resumes, construction on Linden Street will be from building front to building front and will move in phases around Linden Street.
 Access to businesses will be available at all times.
 Parking is available on adjacent streets and in the Firehouse Alley Parking Structure, which contains more than 200 spaces available to the public.

 The project budget is $3.5 million, and will come from the voter-approved Building on Basics program.